 Neuropoly is a blog in which research on brain, mind and behavior is deconstructed and dissected, praised and criticized, celebrated and mocked.
 While the subject matter often varies wildly, it mostly revolves around current social and cognitive neuroscience/psychology research.

-Currently a PhD student in neuroscience at Cornell Weill Medical School, I earned my BA in psychology at NYU, where I worked in a cognitive neuroscience lab and studied fear conditioning and memory reconsolidation processes in humans.
+I started this blog while a PhD student in neuroscience at Cornell Weill Medical School.
+Before that I earned my BA in psychology at NYU, where I worked in a cognitive neuroscience lab and studied fear conditioning and memory reconsolidation processes in humans.
 I then moved to Harvard for a couple of years to perform research at and manage a social cognitive neuroscience lab.
 At present, I’m studying cognitive control in humans using fMRI.
 Prior to entering the sciences, I spent many years as a professional musician.
+My more recent career updates are on my site davidcharlesjohnson.com

 Why write a science blog?